 104 Marlborough became the home of Dr. Putnam’s sister, Elizabeth Cabot Putnam, who previously had lived at 63 Marlborough with her other brother, Dr. Charles Pickering Putnam.
 It also was the home and medical office, first of Dr. H. M. Swift (in 1907) and then Dr. Walter E. Paul (from 1909 through 1923).
 Several shorter-term lodgers also lived at 104 Marlborough with Miss Putnam and Dr. Paul.

 Elizabeth Cabot Putnam continued to live at 104 Marlborough until her death in October of 1922.
-Dr. Paul continued to live there in 1923, along with Miss Hamlen, but neither were listed there in the 1924 Blue Book.
+Dr. Paul continued to live there in 1923, along with Miss Hamlen, but both moved thereafter.

-In mid-1923, 104 Marlborough was purchased by attorney Charles Henry Fiske, Je., and his wife, Mary Duncan (Thorndike) Fiske.
-The sale was reported by the Boston Globe on June 14, 1923.
+On June 11, 1923, 104 Marlborough was purchased by attorney Charles Henry Fiske, Jr. He and his wife, Mary Duncan (Thorndike) Fiske, made it their home.
 They previously had lived in an apartment at The Colonial at 382 Commonwealth.
-He is shown as the owner of 104 Marlborough on the 1928 Bromley map

 The Fiskes lived at 104 Marlborough during the 1923-1924 winter season.
 Their daughter, Cornelia Robbins Fiske, lived with them until her marriage in April of 1924 to Thomas Wentworth Storrow, a stockbroker; after their marriage, they lived in Readville.